-You can create personalized inventories for various lab supplies, such as samples, reagents, cell lines, antibodies, plasmids, instruments, etc. These inventories are designed as customizable tables.
-You can edit the existing columns, add new ones and attach files e.g. safety and handling information documents.
+You can create personalized inventories for various lab supplies, such as samples, reagents, cell lines, antibodies, and more.
+These inventories are designed as customizable tables.
+You can edit the existing columns, add new ones and attach files e.g. safety and handling information documents, etc.

 In addition, you can connect the inventory items with your experiments to track what you used and when, and have an overview of inventory items’ history.

-Default columns cannot be deleted but you can make them invisible.
-To toggle the visibility of any inventory column, click the Visibility button and select the column from a list by clicking the eye icon.
+They cannot be deleted but you can make them invisible.
+To toggle the visibility of any inventory column, click the Columns button and select the column from a list by clicking the eye icon.
 When you see an icon showing a crossed eye, the column is invisible.

 Besides managing columns’ visibility, you can reorder them as well.
-Simply grip the column with your mouse and move it to the left or right.
+Simply grip the column with your mouse and move it up and down.

-To create a new inventory, go to the main menu on the dashboard and open the Inventories tab.
-Click the +New inventory button, write the inventory name and click the green Create button.
+To create a new inventory, you have to be a Team administrator.
+Click the Inventories tab in the side menu, and then the +New inventory button at the top of the navigation panel.
+Write the inventory name and click the blue Create button.

 After you create an inventory, you can add items to it.
-To manually add items one by one, click the green +New item button, type the item’s name into empty field and click the green Save button on the left.
+To manually add items one by one, click the blue +New item button on the main screen, type the item’s name into the empty field and click the blue Save button above the item list.

-Besides adding items manually, SciNote enables you to import an existing database of inventory items as well.
-You may upload comma separated, tab separated or Excel file.
+Besides adding items manually, SciNote enables you to import an existing database of inventory items in the form of a comma-separated, tab-separated, or Excel file.

-To import a file of items to the inventory, click the Advanced button and select the Import items option from a drop-down menu.
-Choose a file from your computer and click the green Upload button.
+To import a file of items to the inventory, click the Edit inventory button and select the Import items option from a drop-down list.
+Choose a file from your computer and click the blue Upload button.
 Then match the file columns with the table columns in SciNote, where the first row should include header names, followed by rows with inventory items’ data.
-Finish the action by clicking the green Import button.
+Finish the action by clicking the blue Import button.

-Furthermore, items can be edited, deleted or copied.
-To perform these actions, simply check the box of a desired item in the first table column and click the Edit, Delete or Copy button above the inventory table.
+Furthermore, items can be edited, deleted, or copied.
+To perform these actions, simply check the box of the desired item in the first table column and click the Edit, Delete, or Duplicate button above the inventory table.
+You can also Edit an item directly by hovering the mouse over the desired item, and clicking on the pencil icon under the Assigned column.

-You can also use the Filter function on the right to search and filter items throughout the entire inventory.
+To search for your items throughout the entire inventory, you can use the Filter function on the right.
 Filtering is also useful if you need to export information on certain inventory items.

-If you would like to export inventory items, first check the boxes of desired items, click the Advanced button and select the Export items option from the drop-down menu.
+If you would like to export inventory items, first check the boxes of desired items, click the Edit inventory button and select the Export items option from the drop-down list.

-Then confirm the action by clicking the green Export button and the list of inventory items will export in a .csv file format.
+Then confirm the action by clicking the blue Export button and the list of inventory items will be exported in a .csv file format.
 You will receive an email with a link where you can download the file.